You are here

 International travellers

 Before you travel to other countries, plan ahead to get all the vaccines you need.
-Consult your health care provider or travel clinic 6 to 8 weeks before you travel.
+Talk to your health care provider or visit a travel health clinic preferably 6 weeks before you travel.
 This is important because some vaccines may take several weeks to become fully effective, and others may require more than 1 dose.
 You will need to buy most vaccines for travel.

 The vaccines you need are based on: